 According to Moz.com, content strategy deals with the internal processes of your content and how you want your audience to perceive the information that you are providing to them.

-That is why as a contracting business it is important to define your core values and unique value propositions within your overall business goals.
+That is why as a dental office it is important to define your core values and unique value propositions within your overall business goals.

 These are important because they will tailor how you will write and publish your content for your readers.
 Think about strategy as the overall goal you are trying to achieve within your current marketing goals.